 To understand how lysine helps fight viral infections, we need to talk about arginine, another amino acid.

 Viruses (like herpes and the common cold virus) need arginine to replicate.
 Lysine has an antagonistic relationship with arginine and reduces its ability to fuel viral reproduction.

-Studies have shown that in tandem with a low-arginine diet, lysine supplementation can help prevent and treat viral infections by blocking the arginine viruses use to thrive.
+Studies have shown that in tandem with a low-arginine diet, lysine supplementation can help prevent and treat viral infections by blocking the arginine viruses used to thrive.

 Lysine is one of the compounds your body uses to produce collagen, the protein responsible for keeping your skin firm and supple.
 Lysine also plays a critical role in wound healing.2

 Lysine is found in the roots of hair and plays a role in the shape and volume of hair growth.
 Being deficient in lysine can cause hair loss.
-Getting plenty of lysine assists with iron absorption, a key mineral for hair growth.
-Scalp is skin, so lysine also contributes to a healthy scalp which is essential if you want beautiful hair.
+Getting plenty of lysine assists with iron absorption, an essential mineral for hair growth.
+The scalp is skin, so lysine also contributes to a healthy scalp which is essential if you want beautiful hair.